georgegeorgitsis/csv-parser/README.md

 ---
 #### How to Test
-* The API is uploaded on my shared hosting account with limited recourses.
-* The API URL to test the POST functionality is http://domain/berlinger/public/api/image/insert .
-You can POST a csv file with key `images` from anywhere or visit http://domain/berlinger/public/test/postCSV to POST the sample `images_data.csv` of the assigment.
+* The API URL to test the POST functionality is http://domain/public/api/image/insert .
+You can POST a csv file with key `images` from anywhere or visit http://domain/public/test/postCSV to POST the sample `images_data.csv` of the assigment.
-* After POSTing the csv file, you have to manually visit http://domain/berlinger/public/download_images/processRequests in order to validate and download the images.
+* After POSTing the csv file, you have to manually visit http://domain/public/download_images/processRequests in order to validate and download the images.
 Otherwise all uploaded images will be `in_progress`.
-* The API URL to GET ALL images functionality is http://domain/berlinger/public/api/image/getImages
+* The API URL to GET ALL images functionality is http://domain/public/api/image/getImages
-* The API URL to GET a single image functionality is http://domain/berlinger/public/api/image/getImage?uuid=XXX , where the uuid parameter is dynamically used for already saved images.
+* The API URL to GET a single image functionality is http://domain/public/api/image/getImage?uuid=XXX , where the uuid parameter is dynamically used for already saved images.

 ---
 #### Notes